An AI-assisted plugin can draft a refund recommendation in an afternoon.

 The stable core is the part of the system that should stay consistent even when workflows, prompts, and plugins change around it.

-In plain language, that core usually includes:
+In plain language, the core handles:

 This is the part that says:

-- this case cannot skip the evidence requirement
+- "You cannot skip the required evidence."

 What Can Move Faster at the Edge